Vaccination Update, Spirituality Programs, Study Abroad

 Bystander intervention: COVID-19 edition

 While natural to experience COVID-19 fatigue, it’s important to keep following public health guidelines.
 But what if others aren’t?
-Find ideas for and what to do if someone isn’t wearing their mask correctly from the Skorton Center for Health Initiatives.
+Find ideas for what to say if a friend isn’t honest on the Daily Check and what to do if someone isn’t wearing their mask correctly from the Skorton Center for Health Initiatives.